 This screen shows you information relevant after you have started and are racing towards some current Mark.
 You can get to it from the main screen or the menu bar, and it will appear automatically when the start timer reaches zero.

 - Top: Course Marks - The center is the name of the Mark you are currently sailing towards (or want to be).
+In version 1.80 and above, tapping this current mark will quickly flip you to the Chart display.
 The left and right are buttons named for the previous or next Mark.
 You can tap them to manually advance or go back.
 In 'Auto-Round' mode (See Preferences) this will advance to the next Mark automatically as you round a Mark.

 - Race Data: Shows info to the Mark, with 'Relative' bearing showing degrees to Port or Starboard, colored for each (Red/Green), your current boat heading, Speed-Over-Ground (SOG), Velocity-Made-Good (VMG), and Distance to the Mark.
 In Graphical Mode, the Heading and Bearing are shown as a compass rose that rotates for heading, and has a colored arc inside it showing the relative bearing to the mark, colored red or green, with an indicator that has the degrees.
 See the 'Start Mode' section for more info on these.

 - First/Next Mark: When Starting, this is the 'First Mark' and is bearing and distance to the first Mark from your boat.
 When Racing, after the Start, it is a heads up of the bearing and distance from the current Mark you are sailing to, to the 'Next Mark' after that, so you can plan your rounding.

 - Status: This is the same sensor status as in the 'Start Mode' display.